mtargonski/boneIO-docusaurus/versioned_docs/version-0.2.0/02-configuration/logger.md

 ## Configuration variables:

 - **default** (Optional, string) - Default log level for application.
-- **logs**: Manually specify log level for submodules of application as dict, where key is name of the logger module and value is log level to set.
+- **logs**- Manually specify log level for submodules of application as dict, where key is name of the logger module and value is log level to set.